Skip to main content

 • Plugin ecosystem through frameworks like oh-my-zsh

-Install zsh and make it your default:
+Install and make it your default:

 sudo apt install zsh